 To apply for a permit, or for more information, see: Scaffolding licence .

 If scaffolding is causing an obstruction, or is dangerous: Report It .

 Dropped crossings or kerbs

-A dropped crossing / kerb is an area of lowered pavement and kerb which is used to give access to vehicles from the highway across the footway and onto the resident’s driveway / hard-standing.
+A dropped crossing / kerb is an area of lowered pavement and kerb.
+This is to give vehicles access from the highway, across the footway, to the resident’s driveway / hard-standing.

 If the occupier of any premises adjoining or having access to the adopted highway mounts the footpath or grass verge to park a vehicle on their property a dropped crossing constructed to Calderdale Council specification will be required.

-Anyone can apply for a dropped crossing / kerb, provided that the reason for the crossing is to park a vehicle on your property and that you are the owner of the property.
-If you are not the owner of the property, a permission letter will need to be sent from the owner / landlord along with your application form.
+Anyone can apply for a dropped crossing / kerb, if the reason is to park a vehicle on your property.
+If you do not own the property, a permission letter will need to be sent from the owner / landlord.
+This must accompany your application form.